open-rmf/rmf_visualization/README.md

 # rmf_schedule_visualizer

-##Visualizer for trajectories in the rmf schedule database
+Visualizer for trajectories in the rmf schedule database

-This repository contains a backaend component that retrieves trajectories in the rmf schedule database and a front end component that renders the active trajectores into a UI.
-The user is able to apply time and location filters to the visualizer.
+This repository allows for the visualization of trajectories in the rmf schedule.
+It contains a backend component that retrieves trajectories in the rmf schedule database and a frontend component that renders the active trajectores through a UI.
+The user is able to specify time and location filters to the visualizer.

 ### Installation
 ```